-In the Summer of 2004, the newly created Great River Shakespeare Festival presented its first season of wonderfully produced plays of William Shakespeare.
-Because the Bard is known for his 154 sonnets as well as his theater productions, Winona’s then-Poet Laureate, James Armstrong, suggested an accompanying event, the Great River Shakespeare Festival Sonnet Contest.
+In the Summer of 2004, the newly created Great River Shakespeare Festival presented its first season of productions of Shakespeare’s plays.
+Because the Bard is known for his 154 sonnets as well as his theater productions, Winona's then-Poet Laureate, James Armstrong, suggested an accompanying event, the Great River Shakespeare Festival Sonnet Contest.
 This idea was immediately seized upon, and the 2008 season heralded the first Contest, which in 2012 became the GRSF/Maria W. Faust Sonnet Contest.
-From humble beginnings, the Contest has grown to where the 2015 Contest drew more than 900 individual sonnets, representing 18 foreign countries, and 45 of the 50 States, plus the District of Columbia.
+From humble beginnings, the Contest has grown exponentially; the 2021 Contest drew more than 600 individual sonnets, representing 10 foreign countries, and 35 of the 50 States.

-Following are some relevant comments from each of the Poets Laureate, as are printed in the sonnet anthology “This Melody Weaves In and Out: Poems from the Maria W. Faust Sonnet Contest, 2008-2012“.
+Following are some relevant comments from each of the Poets Laureate, that are printed in the sonnet anthology "This Melody Weaves In and Out: Poems from the Maria W. Faust Sonnet Contest, 2008-2012".

 This sonnet contest was a joint project I started with the Great River Shakespeare Festival crew the first year of my Winona Poet Laureateship.
 It seemed like a fun way to get the community involved with both poetry and Shakespeare.
 I have found that when one tries to write sonnets one gains a new appreciation for the Bard, because one is no longer just a passive spectator.
 People who have had the fun of fitting their thoughts and feelings into fourteen lines of iambic pentameter understand both the difficulties and the surprising excitement of the task.
 The real surprise of the sonnet contest has been how many closet sonneteers there are in Winona!
 It was gratifying to learn that the sonnet lives on without any help whatsoever, and it was doubly gratifying to see that with a little watering from the city and GRSF, so many new practitioners have been drawn to the form.